Industrial Revenue Bonding

 Application and Awards Process:

 Applicants for an Industrial Revenue Bond volume allocation should complete an application through a regional economic development director.
-The application will be assigned to an underwriter and go through the award review process.
+The completed application will be assigned to an underwriter and go through the award review process.

 For more information on application review, internal process and award distribution, please refer to WEDC’s award administration policies and procedures.